Alzheimer's Care Homes in British Columbia

 Here are some benefits of living in a B.C.
 Alzheimer’s seniors home.

 - Safety — A well-trained and dedicated staff will always be around.
-In some cases, especially those in which Alzheimer’s leads to wandering, knowing that this professional support will always be around should be really comforting.
+In some cases, especially those in which Alzheimer’s leads to wandering or other sundowning, knowing that this professional support will always be around should be really comforting.

-- Individualized Care — Specialized Alzheimer’s homes pay close attention to all patient that enters their facilities.
-As such, they do not merely provide some form of generic Alzheimer’s care.
-Your loved one will not just be a number.
-While there are, of course, some commonalities in its services, it tailors its care to individual cases of Alzheimer’s.
+- Individualized Care — Specialized Alzheimer’s care homes pay close attention to all patients that enter their facilities.
+While there are, of course, some commonalities in services, BC's care homes increasingly tailor care to individual client's needs.